nodecopter/summerofdrones.com/pages/index.md

 The only thing you need to promise is to allow for enough time on the day after the event (Sunday) to pack/repair the drones so you can ship them to the next event on Monday.
-Your set of of 20 drones will be used at the event two weeks later - this allows for enough time for our shipping partner to ship the drones across the continent.
+Your set of 20 drones will be used at the event two weeks later - this gives you enough time to ship the drones across the continent.

 ## Dates